 But don't worry!
 If you don’t have a job or a house, there are still banking options available to you.
 Before we explore them, let us quickly glance at the options you have and also figure out who should look for a no ID bank account in the UK.

 Types of UK Bank Accounts without Proof of Address

-- The second option is to cling onto technology and refers to options, which is usually through mobile phone payment systems.
-Usually, most mobile payment systems keep the entry criteria quite flexible.
-However, to get a phone connection in the UK, you do need an address.
-Also, this comes with an inflexible capping so we don’t consider this one to be a viable option.
+- The second option is to use technology, usually through mobile phone payment systems.
+Most mobile payment systems keep the entry criteria quite flexible.
+However, to get a phone connection in the UK, you need an address.
+Also, this comes with an inflexible capping.
+We don’t consider this one to be a viable option for most people.

-You can conveniently create accounts for yourself and your family members, who you wish to transact with.
-If you are a student, then this is a great way to receive allowances from your parents.
-On the other hand, if you are in a temporary job, contract job or hourly job, then you can also send money to your loved ones, back home.
-We shall discuss more on this, shortly.
+You can conveniently create accounts for yourself and your family members.
+If you are a student this is a great way to receive allowances from your parents.
+On the other hand, if you are in a temporary, contract or hourly job, then you can also send money to your loved ones, back home.
+We’ll discuss this in more detail shortly.

 Who Should Consider a no ID Bank Account?

 Let us now discuss some situations in which you should consider a no ID bank account.
 We will also discuss some workable solutions for every case.

 Real estate prices in the UK are high.
 Without a well paid job it is difficult to afford good accommodation.
 So if you have recently landed in the country or are in between jobs, opening a bank account in the UK without proof of address is an important option.

 Are you planning on studying in the UK?
 If so, you’ll want to avoid the extra charges levied on international transfers and are probably looking out for a no ID bank account.
 Well, you have quite a few options to choose from because there are many banks that let you open a UK bank account without proof of address.
 Immigrant students are common and a student account is one of the easiest bank accounts to open.

 Homeless Citizens and Homeless Legal Immigrants